 Most of the 41 cities that are primarily within the Guadalupe FPR fall within a population range of 100 to 10,000 people, which is characteristic of rural or transitioning rural areas.
 Table 1-3 shows the 20 most populated cities in the Guadalupe FPR.
 The 2020 population represents each city's entire population, not just the population found within the Guadalupe FPR.
 The city with the largest population in the northwestern portion of the Guadalupe FPR is Kerrville (Kerr County, 24,278).
-New Braunfels (Comal County, 90,403) is the city with the largest population in the southeastern portion of the Guadalupe FPR (U.S. Census Bureau 2020).
+New Braunfels (Comal County, 90,403) is the city with the largest population in the central portion of the Guadalupe FPR, and Victoria (Victoria County, 65,534) is the city with the largest population in the southeastern portion of the Guadalupe FPR (U.S. Census Bureau 2020).